robert-abella/ds-portfolio/README.md

 # Data Science Portfolio
-A repository containing my first (not the last one) project to explore the field of Data Science.
+A repository containing projects written in python to explore the field of Data Science.
+The Data Science Lifecycle was followed as a guide for completing these projects.
+The purpose of the portfolio is to learn by coding while reviewing Statistics/Probability concepts.

-Any feedback would be greatly appreciated! <br>
+Any feedback would be greatly appreciated. <br>
-Email: abella.robertalfred@gmail.com | Phone: 09269543173 (ph)
+Email: abella.robertalfred@gmail.com | Phone: 09269543173 | LinkedIn: linkedin.com/in/abella-robert-alfred

 ## Workspace setup
 - Anaconda
 - Jupyter Notebook
+- Agile Management tools: Git and Github, Trello

+## Tools
+- ### Workspace setup
+  - Anaconda
+  - Jupyter Notebook
   - Agile Management tools: Git, Trello

-## Tools
+- ### Data Science
   - Python
   - Pandas, Numpy
   - scikit-learn
   - seaborn, matplotlib
-- xgboost
+  - Xgboost